Hard, untreated water containing high concentrations of minerals can cause damage to your plumbing and fixtures.

 Magnetic water softener units sit on the water pipe, taking up less space than other models.
 They do not need access to the water but will need to use electricity.

 This way, they cannot bind to surfaces that can cause damage to your plumbing system or fixtures.
-However, like the salt-free models, hard water elements will still exist within the water, so these units act more as a water conditioner than a softener.
+However, like the salt-free models, hard water minerals will still exist within the water, so these units act more as a water conditioner than a softener.

 A salt-based unit contains three main components for its operation.
 These include: